ASAP-CRN/spatial-transcriptomics-wf/README.md

 **10x Visium input template**: [workflows/pmdbs_spatial_visium/inputs.json](workflows/pmdbs_spatial_visium/inputs.json)

-Both workflows follow the same structure, it is broken up into two main chunks:
+Both workflows follow a similar structure, it is broken up into two main chunks:

 1. [Preprocessing](#preprocessing)
 2. [Cohort analysis](#cohort-analysis)

+The 10x Visium workflow has a step in between for [image analysis](#image-analysis).

 ## Preprocessing

 Run once per sample; only rerun when the preprocessing workflow version is updated.
 Preprocessing outputs are stored in the originating team's raw and staging data buckets.

+## Image analysis (10x Visium only)

+Run once per sample; only rerun when the image analysis workflow version is updated.
+Image analysis outputs are not saved, but instead, treated as intermediate outputs.

 ## Cohort analysis